A grassroots NHS campaign. Not affiliated to any of the political parties.

-None of the three main parties’ 2017 Manifestos commits to funding the NHS adequately.
+None of the three main parties are openly committed to funding the NHS adequately.

 This is because they are all still hung up on the “tax and spend” myths that the well-respected Cambridge economist Ha-Joon Chang recently called on voters to reject.